svakulenk0/IR_Ex1/README.md

 In the end, your results should be in a table.

-## Report (15%)
+## Report
-Describing the prototype in a report.

 Describe briefly your index, in particular which additional information is required to be saved, if any.
 Show how the score is calculated for two documents adjacent in the ranked list.
 For this, you may use a query of your choosing (the simpler the query, the simpler the explanation, but you must have at least two terms in the query).

 Finally, show your MAP results calculated using trec eval.
 Try to find a justification of why a retrieval model performed better than the other.

-The report must explain how to run the prototype.
+Explain how to run the prototype.

 Maximum size: 4 pages or 2000 words.

-## Hand-in Presentation (15%)
+## Hand-in Presentation

-General knowledge about the system you have used will be tested (e.g. what a tokenizer is, which stemmer have you used, how to change it, how to change the scoring function, what are the language-specific features).
+General knowledge about the system (e.g. what a tokenizer is, which stemmer have you used, how to change it, how to change the scoring function, what are the language-specific features).

 • All the source code must be uploaded on a public Git and the coordinators invited (lupu@ifs.tuwien.ac.at and lipani@ifs.tuwien.ac.at);

 • Prototypes are presented to the coordinator in one of the labs;

-• Final deadline is April 28th (but you may hand-in earlier).
-For that you must upload a zipped file to TUWEL (report, source code, and corresponding executable jar file incl. all dependencies);
+• Final deadline is April 28th: upload a zipped file to TUWEL (report, source code, and corresponding executable jar file incl. all dependencies);
-• Your submission has to be self-contained;

 • You must book a time on TUWEL for the presentation;

 • You present on your own notebook to the coordinator in the lab;

 • Lab locations are on TISS.

 Note: 35 points to pass the course.